-They are further developing 1 9 Monologue, an autobiographical performance text about the home of pathogens in the primate body on the example of pulmonary tuberculosis, and are in pre-production for STRATA, a performance-based feature documentary on Deep Time.
+They are developing 1 9 Monologue, an autobiographical performance monologue about the home of pathogens in the primate body on the example of pulmonary tuberculosis.
+They research with How to inhabit the cæsura pandemic-conform live art workshop methods, and are in production of STRATA, their new performance-based feature on Deep Time.

 Below a selection of current and most recent works.